Updated 29th March 2021

 There are also serious commercial considerations.
 If a structure is left to deteriorate then the value of the asset will diminish and, furthermore, maintenance costs will tend to increase as corrosion and spalling becomes more widespread.
 For some structures, such as car parks, customers will stay away if the environment is unattractive and potentially hazardous.

 Concrete repairs should be carried out in accordance with international standards for example BS EN 1504 in Europe and the UK and ACI CODE- 562-21 in the USA.
-The use of a suitably qualified contractor is critical as is diligent substrate preparation and the selection of a repair material which is compatible with the host concrete.
-Typically concrete repairs will be carried out using pre-bagged materials, thus ensuring consistency and compatibility of components.
-Materials are available for either hand placed, flowable or spray application, normally determined by the size and geometry of the application.
+The use of a suitably qualified contractor is critical as is diligent substrate preparation and the selection of a repair material compatible with the host concrete.
+Repairs will normally be carried out using pre-bagged materials, ensuring consistency and compatibility of components.
+Materials are available for either hand placed, flowable or spray application, determined by the size and geometry of the application.

 However, despite best intentions, concrete patch repairs often fail prematurely due to on-going corrosion around the periphery of the repairs.
 This is often referred to as the incipient anode effect, the ring anode effect’ or the halo effect.
-The good news is that this can be easily controlled by the installation of CPT PatchGuard™ sacrificial anodes, typically at 500mmm centres, into small drilled holes around the edge of the repair, each PatchGuard™ anode is individually connected, using an integral tie wire, to the exposed steel within the broken out area.
-Once connected to the steel reinforcement PatchGuard™ anodes produce a galvanic current which renders the steel relatively cathodic within the zone of influence, preventing cracking and spalling at the repair boundary.
-PatchGuard™ anodes will thus slowly, but non-expansively, corrode in preference to the steel.
-PatchGuard™ anodes will typically last 15 to 20 years and have been proven to effectively negate the so called ‘incipient anode’ effect and significantly extend patch repair life.
+The good news is that this can be easily controlled by the installation of CPT PatchGuard™ galvanic anodes.
+Typically installed at 500mm centres into small drilled holes around the inside edge of the repair, each PatchGuard™ anode is individually connected, using an integral tie wire, to the exposed steel within the broken out area.
+Once connected to the steel reinforcement the PatchGuard™ anodes produce a galvanic current which renders the steel relatively cathodic within the zone of influence, preventing cracking and spalling at the repair boundary.
+PatchGuard™ anodes will slowly, but non-expansively, corrode in preference to the steel.
+This is why they are often referred to as ‘sacrificial anodes’.
+The PatchGuard™ system has been proven to effectively negate the so called ‘incipient anode’, or ‘ring anode’, effect and significantly extend patch repair life.